DevDavido/laravel-reporto/README.md

 Find yourself stuck using the package?
 Found a bug?
 Do you have general questions or suggestions for improving this package?
 Feel free to [create an issue on GitHub](https://github.com/devdavido/laravel-reporto/issues), we'll try to address it as soon as possible.

-If you've found a bug regarding security please mail [github@diskoboss.de](mailto:github@diskoboss.de) instead of using the issue tracker.
+If you've found a bug regarding security please mail github{at}diskoboss{døt}de instead of using the issue tracker.

 ## Minimum requirements